 Whenever the compiler performs a type check on the parameter \$d, it first checks the nom-inal type (here, Any).
-A nominal type is an actual class or role, as opposed to additional constraints in the form of code blocks.

 If that check succeeds, it calls the code block.
 The entire type check can only succeed if the code block returns a true value.